ndcn/infer-subc/docs/index.md

 This is a simple repo to collect code and documentations from the pilot project kicking off as part of the CZI Neurodegeneration Challenge Network [(NDCN)](https://chanzuckerberg.com/science/programs-resources/neurodegeneration-challenge/) Data Science Concierge program.
 The PILOT study is a collaboration with Cohen lab at UNC [(website,](https://cohenlaboratory.web.unc.edu/) [github)](https://github.com/SCohenLab) to migrate a multispectral imaging dataset of iPSCs which identifies sub-cellular components to a scalable cloud-based pipeline.

 ## Overview
+In general we ware interested in making segmentations which are the inferred organelles for each cell.
+Procedurally we will need to define some masking ROIs which correspond to the soma, wholecell (soma + dendrites) and cytosol (soma minus nucleus.)
+THerefore we need to first infer nuclei, soma, and cytosol as the first steps.

+From there the organelle segmentations are largely independent, and we will employ the cytosol (or soma for the nucleus segmentation) as a mask when collecting statistics about the individual organelle objects.

 Notebooks  found [here]( link ) provide the template